The Corangamite Shire is a film-friendly location while balancing the local amenity of residents and businesses.

-An application form is attached to this page and can be completed and email to Council for consideration.
+You need to apply for a permit for Council's for consideration.
 Please ensure you provide all supporting information required including copies of current insurance policies.

 We will respond to your application within five business days of receiving it.
 Please note that if we need to make complex arrangements for your filming activity it may take us more than five days to issue a permit.

-To apply for a permit, please complete the application form and send it to the contact listed below.
+To apply for a permit, please complete our on-line application form or download it via the link below and send it to the contact listed below.

 Filming Permit Fees

 Fees may apply for filming permits or parking reservations.
-These fees are set as part of Councils local laws.
-For 2016-2017 fee is $101
+These fees are set as part of Council's Local Laws.
+For 2017-2018 fee is $104.

 03 5593 7100